dev-protocol/docs.devprotocol.xyz/content/en/pages/3000-developers/modules/lockup.md

 Returns the amount of the staked Token to the Property.

 ## Migrate To S Tokens

-The sender who has the staking position can migrate it to s Tokens.
+The sender who has already staked can migrate his staking position to s Tokens.

 ```solidity
 function migrateToSTokens(address _property) returns (uint256 tokenId_)